Michael Foot: Journalism

 On the recommendation of Aneurin Bevan, Foot was soon hired by Lord Beaverbrook to work as a writer on his Evening Standard.
 (Bevan is supposed to have told Beaverbrook on the phone: "I've got a young bloody knight-errant here.
 They sacked his boss, so he resigned.
 Have a look at him.")
 At the outbreak of the Second World War, Foot volunteered for military service, but was rejected because of his chronic asthma.
-It was suggested in 2009 that he was a member of the secret Auxiliary Units.

 In 1940, under the pen-name "Cato" he and two other Beaverbrook journalists (Frank Owen, editor of the Standard, and Peter Howard of the Daily Express) published Guilty Men, which attacked the appeasement policy and slow pace of British re-armament under the National Governments of Ramsay MacDonald, Stanley Baldwin, and Neville Chamberlain; it became a runaway bestseller.
 (In so doing, Foot reversed his position of the 1935 election – when he had attacked the Conservatives as militaristic and demanded disarmament in the face of Nazi Germany.)
 Beaverbrook made Foot editor of the Evening Standard in 1942, when he was aged 28.
 During the war, Foot made a speech that was later featured in the documentary TV series The World at War broadcast in February 1974.
 Foot was speaking in defence of the Daily Mirror, which had criticised the conduct of the war by the Churchill government.
 He mocked the notion that the Government would make no more territorial demands of other newspapers if they allowed the Mirror to be censored.

 Foot left the Standard in 1945 to join the Daily Herald as a columnist.
 The Daily Herald was jointly owned by the Trades Union Congress and Odhams Press, and was effectively an official Labour Party paper.
 He rejoined Tribune as editor from 1948 to 1952, and was again the paper's editor from 1955 to 1960.
 Throughout his political career he railed against the increasing corporate domination of the press.